Sam-Izdat/tinycio/doc/source/deep_autograde.rst

 unaware of the scene; we are treating images as mere buckets of color.
 As there's no image segmentation involved, this technique is probably best suited for, in some sense, "proposing a color palette" rather than trying to meaningfully match scene features.

+What's worse is that (directly) fitted LUTs will likely not generalize well at all, making them essentially one-time use.
+The response curves produced by a fitted LUT are not guaranteed to be monotonic, or even to make any sense at all once removed from the specific colors optimized and applied to a different image.
+For example, adding more to the red channel may produce much less red - not for some nuanced reason actually modeling something, but just because.
+The optimizer was perhaps not made aware those colors even exist.

 A few problem cases are illustrated below.